Everything You Need to Pack a Perfect Picnic

 We figure that by now, you’ve got the picnic logistics pretty much figured out.
 You have the right gear, you picked the best location, and, more importantly, you’ve got that winning picnic mindset that will help you have a heck of a good time.

-Now, we’ve got to talk about food, because it’s about darn time!
-Here are some great picnic food picks that cover all the bases and leave nobody hungry at the end of the day.
+Now, we’ve got to talk about filling your picnic basket, because it’s about darn time!
+Here are some great picnic food ideas that cover all the bases and leave nobody hungry at the end of the day.

 Classic Main Courses